-You must have completed the following Getting Started tutorials:
+You must have completed the Getting Started guide to have the necessary dependencies (Haxe and OpenFL).

 Windows-only note: ensure that during the installation process, you select the non-default option that allows you to use Git from the Windows command prompt (you'll also need to re-open your command prompt window after installation for Git to become available there).

 To obtain the newest version, please input the following command into your console:

 haxelib git flixel https://github.com/HaxeFlixel/flixel

 The same applies for any additional Flixel libraries:

 haxelib git flixel-demos https://github.com/HaxeFlixel/flixel-demos haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons haxelib git flixel-ui https://github.com/HaxeFlixel/flixel-ui